tomalbrc/filament/docs/src/content/block-behaviours.md

 Checks for the block below with one of the configured block tags or blocks list.
 The block will break off, similar to flowers or crops, when the block below them is not supported.

+The behaviour will automatically check for and apply any `facing` or `axis` block-state properties.

 Useful for bushes/plants/crops/flowers and more

 - **Fields**: